On-orbit satellite servicing

-On-orbit satellite servicing refers to refueling or repairing space satellites while in orbit.
+On-orbit satellite servicing (OOS) refers to refueling, boosting, or repairing space satellites while in orbit.

 New commercial interest in on-orbit servicing of satellites is in large part due to the decreased costs of launching commercial satellites and the rise of low orbit, rather than geostationary, satellites for which servicing costs less.

 History

 Although servicing of satellites has been theoretically considered since the early days of spaceflight, little was done.

 The term is usually thought of as meaning autonomous or telerobotic servicing of a satellite by robotic spacecraft, but can also mean servicing that occurs by human astronauts, such as repeated and regular servicing of the International Space Station (ISS) starting in 1998.

 The first orbital repair was made by James van Hoften and George Nelson in 1984 during their mission to Solar Maximum Mission (SMM) satellite.

 One famous sequence of servicing a satellite by astronauts was the several flights of the Space Shuttle to the Hubble Space Telescope (HST) in 1993–2009 for manual (human-assisted) subsystem-replacement to repair or extend the life of the HST.
 The five Hubble Space Telescope servicing missions were STS-61 in 1993, STS-82 in 1997, STS-103 in 1999, STS-109 in 2002, and STS-125 in 2009.

 Orbital Express was a space mission managed by the United States Defense Advanced Research Projects Agency (DARPA) and a team led by engineers at NASA's Marshall Space Flight Center (MSFC).
 The Orbital Express program was aimed at developing "a safe and cost-effective approach to autonomously service satellites in orbit".
 The system consisted of two spacecraft: the ASTRO servicing satellite, and a prototype modular next-generation serviceable satellite; NEXTSat.
 The mission launched from Cape Canaveral Air Force Station on 8 March 2007, aboard an Atlas V expendable launch vehicle.
 The launch was part of the United States Space Force Space Test Program STP-1 mission.